Tuong1308/movie-website-react/README.md

 # 🎬 Movie Time
-This is the frontend of a movie website basic first look A modern movie website built with **React** Users can browse popular movies, explore genres, and save their favorite films.
+This is the frontend of a movie website basic first look .A modern movie website built with **React** Users can browse popular movies, explore genres, and save their favorite films.

 ## 🚀 Features